isotope-project/ssa-densem/reviewer-log.md

   theorem, but without giving any intuitions about what the $WH$ and $PW$ transformations do (e.g., why are $WH$ and $PW$ even the acronyms?)

+  We ended up moving our discussion of the B{\"o}hm-Jacobini theorem to the appendix as part of cleaning up our narrative.

 - Section 5: It wasn't completely clear to me what part of this section is "new" and what part is just a presentation of existing work.
 Surely the concepts of